 Believe it or not, Washington DC residents love their wine.
 So much so, it’s thought there is more wine drank here per head than anywhere else in the US!
 President Woodrow Wilson was known for being a wine lover – and he actually passed a law that enabled him to sneak around prohibition, so he could move his collection out of the White House at the end of his term!

-Do you have any interesting or fun facts about Washington DC that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about Washington DC?
+Share them in the comments below!